tc39/notes/es8/2017-11/nov-29.md

 DT: So the point is: what is your security goal.
 If its "im combining stuff we took from developers vs users" thats really useful, but its different to "i dont trust anyone".
 So when to use cat vs not is just a lint tooling.

-SME: We probably shouldnt allow additon with the + operator, but if we dont it creates new problems.
+SM: We probably shouldnt allow additon with the + operator, but if we dont it creates new problems.
 Again, `'' + somestring` can be stripped out.

 MM: Let's not get confused about the words here.
 Its never a string itself thats branded, its an object that contains the string such as a template object.

 CM: If I have 2 trusted strings, concatting gets me back a trusted string - this doesnt need to be true at all.

-SME: Im basing this on the example on GitHub.
+SM: Im basing this on the example on GitHub.
 One example is two declared literals which are added together.
 Treating that has having literalness.

 YK: Security proposals need to enumerate their exact threat models; it seems like we are talking over a number of different threat models.